 Each of these termite-control questions deserves individual treatment.

-Finally, when it comes to the best type of mulch to use when termite control is a concern, there is a widespread misconception.
+When it comes to the best type of mulch to use when termite control is a concern, there is a widespread misconception.
 Folks assume that, because termites eat wood, only wood mulches present a problem.
 That is a myth.
 There is also the separate question of whether, technically speaking, mulch actually draws termites to your land.

 The good news is that there are actually some kinds of wood mulch that termites dislike: